Azhardabbah/learn-react-native/challenge-05/README.md

 ## <a name='gogogo'>Go go go!</a>

 Make the app.
-When you’re done move on to [workshop #06](https://github.com/majdi/learn-react-native/tree/master/workshop-06) :wink:
+When you’re done move on to [challenge #06](https://github.com/majdi/learn-react-native/tree/master/challenge-06) :wink:

 ## <a name='credits'>Credits</a>